jrouwe/JoltPhysics/Docs/Architecture.md

 This job will go through all non-contact constraints and assign the involved bodies and constraint to the same island.
 Since we allow concurrent insertion/removal of bodies we do not want to keep island data across multiple simulation steps, so we recreate the islands from scratch every simulation step.
 The operation is lock-free and O(N) where N is the number of constraints.

 If a constraint connects an active and a non-active body, the non-active body is woken up.
+One find collisions job will not start until this job has finished in order to pick up any collision testing for newly activated bodies.

 ### Find Collisions